DiRoots-Limited/DiRoots.One.Releases/docs/pages/QuickViews/QV-QuickViews.md

 ### Filter Categories

-In the Categories column header, filter Rooms and Spaces.
+In the header of the Categories column, filter Rooms and Spaces.

 ![DiRootsOne Quick Views - choose rooms/spaces](../../../assets\images\QuickViews\QV-CategoriesFilter.gif)
 <sub>Note: the version on the image may not reflect the latest version of the application.</sub>